Self-paced | K-8 Grade Teachers | 8 Modules

 Start and end this course at your convenience; there are no due dates.
 Our recommended pace is one module per week.
 Expect to spend around 24 hours playing, oh, we mean working 😉 on this course.

 Participants work in a crew of 4 teachers.
 Each crew meets once per module to work through a number of activities together.
 Crews are made up of educators that teach in the same school or district and have easy access to a common meetup location.
 Crew members will also spend additional time every module working on independent projects.
 All projects, activities, and learning are directly applicable to educators working with K-8 students.
 The expected time commitment is 2-3 hours per module (including both crew and solo time).

 As part of the course, participants receive a package for each module containing all of the materials needed for the course.
 This includes an Ozobot, Makey Makey, Micro:Bit, books, materials, and other fun stuff!
 That's a $1000 value included in the price of the course!

 Module Packages $1000 value

 Solo Time and Group Activities

-2-3 Hours per Week
+2-3 Hours per Module

 Please note that there are requirements for taking this course.
 It is your responsibility to make sure that you have access to:

-- Reliable Internet services
+- Reliable Internet access